95tann/Compiler-Prototype/README.md

-# Compiler-Prototype
+# Compiler Prototype
-Compiler Prototype developed to scan, tokenize, parse and generate MIPS assembly code for a strict subset of the C++ language
+Compiler prototype developed to scan, tokenize, parse and generate MIPS assembly code for a strict subset of the C++ language